 Ability also formed the package.
 Acuff was quick to add, "He was always a great hitter, a natural hitter with a great swing."
 Like Ted Williams, Trax claimed that his 20/10 vision allowed him to see the seams on incoming pitches.
 Yet that wasn't all.
 He was a deceptive athlete with quick feet who could play the field.
 A real baseball lifer, he was totally immersed in the game itself.
 He had remarkable powers of analysis and could predict where batters would hit the ball by reading many subtle cues.
 At the very least, he deserved a longer look in the majors.
 Yes, tantalizing near-misses abound at the top level -- but few of these stories have such an emotional hue.

 Brian Lee Traxler was born on September 26, 1967, in the Chicago suburb of Waukegan, Illinois.
-His father, Sandy Traxler, was a pitcher at Waukegan East High School, talented enough to earn a tryout with the St. Louis Cardinals, though overwork had already hurt his shoulder.
-His mother, Ruth Johannesen Traxler, also passed on a "gamer" attitude.
+His father, Floyd "Sandy" Traxler, was chief operator for the North Shore Sanitary District for over 20 years.
+While at Waukegan East High School, Sandy had been a pitcher, talented enough to earn a tryout with the St. Louis Cardinals, though overwork had already hurt his shoulder.
+Brian's mother, Ruth Johannesen Traxler, also passed on a "gamer" attitude.
 "We were playing softball while I was seven months pregnant with Brian, and I slid into third base," she recalls.
 "Sandy said, 'What are you doing?!' and I said, 'Don't worry, I slid on my back!'"

 Sandy and Ruthie got their baby boy a tiny baseball glove at the age of 8 months.
 Little Brian began to play ball with his father as a toddler; his keen hand-eye coordination became visible at the age of 4 as he swung a miniature wooden White Sox bat in the family apartment's large dining room.
 "Not the Cubs," says Ruthie, "Oh, no no no." The next year Brian began to play tee ball, and from then on he was always a year or more advanced.